 Ingrown hairs can be painful.
 They typically affect people with thick, curly hair and can become infected if left untreated.
-Ingrown hairs cause red, often itchy bumps where a hair has grown back into the skin.
-There are things you can do to treat and prevent them and in most cases you will not need to see a GP for treatment.
+Ingrown hairs cause red, often itchy bumps where hair has grown back into the skin.
+There are things you can do to treat and prevent them, and in most cases, you will not need to see a GP for treatment.

 - Face and Neck

 - Waxing, threading, and plucking hair can also lead to ingrown hairs.

 CausesAnything that does not let the hair grow normally can cause ingrown hairs; it is usually for one of the following;

 - Improper hair removal: improper shaving techniques and cutting hairs very close to the skin create very sharp tips on the end of each strand.

 - Clogged follicles: it is also possible for hair follicles to become blocked by;

 - Friction: friction caused by wearing tight clothes for an extended period can also cause ingrown hairs.